Lola Mk6: Development

+While the 1936 Auto Union Type C had a 500+hp supercharged 6 litre V16, nobody put a big engine with more than 2.5 liter capacity behind the drivers until the 1960s.
+The 1950s Porsche only had the 1.5 litre 4-cyl Porsche 547 engine bored out to 2.0 litre and 190 hp.
+While the flat-8 Porsche 753 engine was made in 1962 for 1.5-litre-era F1, even in 1968 its larger Type 771 flat-8 sportscar variant had no more than 270 hp out of 2.2 liter.

-Mid-engined cars were an idea re-introduced into Grand Prix Formula One racing by the Cooper Car Company, a small British firm that managed to beat big players in the F1 World Championship two years in a row in 1959 and 1960.
-This engine layout, used e.g. since 1953 in the 1.5-litre Porsche 550 and Porsche 718 sportscars, seldom made its way into larger Grand Tourers, which were accepted to race as such only if a minimum production run had been completed: not a single manufacturer was keen on making a big investment to build cars "at a minimum rate of one hundred identical units as far as mechanical parts and coachwork are concerned in 12 consecutive months", as required by the FIA, without having the necessary experience with such applications and the right components.
-Even after Cooper won consecutive F1 World Championships with mid-engine cars, Ferrari had hesitated to accept the concept, adopting it first in F1, even later in sportscar racing, and as late as the 1970s in V12 road cars.
+Grand Tourers were accepted to race as GT only if a minimum production run had been completed: not a single manufacturer was keen on making a big investment to build cars "at a minimum rate of one hundred identical units as far as mechanical parts and coachwork are concerned in 12 consecutive months", as required by the FIA/CSI, without having the necessary experience with such applications and the right components.
+Cooper started winning F1 races with 2.5 liter mid-engine cars in 1958, and won consecutive F1 World Championships in 1959 and 1959.
+Ferrari had hesitated to accept the concept, adopting it first in V6-powered single seaters, and even later in sportscar racing, and as late as the 1970s in V12 road cars.

 Even though Hewland and others modified Volkswagen or Porsche gearboxes, cars with engine sizes well under 2 litre, in those days there was no commonly available transaxle gearbox capable of managing the enormous torque provided by big V8 engines.
-When the Colotti Tipo 37 gearbox was made available to the market after being specifically built to be mounted on the Lotus 29 single seater, a racing car powered by a 256 cuin Ford Fairlane V8 and intended to race in the 1963 Indianapolis 500, Lola's owner Eric Broadley had the opportunity to solve the problem.
+When the Colotti Tipo 37 gearbox was made available to the market after being specifically built to be mounted on the 256 cuin Ford Indy V8-powered Lotus 29 single seater intended to race in the 1963 Indianapolis 500 Lola's owner Eric Broadley had the opportunity to solve the problem.

 Moreover, the FIA's decision to terminate its World Sports Car Championship and replace it with the new International Championship for GT Manufacturers for the 1962 season, in order to focus manufacturers' attention on Grand Tourers, made it more difficult for mid-engined GT cars to make their way into production.
-But the Federation left an open door to research and development, admitting to races Experimental Grand Touring cars (later known as Prototypes), with no minimum production requirement, but requiring roadworthiness.
+But the Federation left an open door to research and development, admitting to races Experimental Grand Touring cars (GTX, later known as Prototypes), with no minimum production requirement, but requiring roadworthiness.
 The Lola Mk6 GT was conceived by Eric Broadley at the end of 1962 to be accepted into the Experimental Grand Touring class.